 15 Deep: The five returning starters are among nine letterwinners back from last season’s squad, which won 25 matches and finished in second place in the league standings.
 Junior Nicole Lambert and sophomores Lexie Bouza, Rachel Bruinsma and Jamie Lacheta are also back this season.
 Fifth-year senior Lindsey Hauch looks to return to action after missing last season due to injury, while Tarrah Lasky sat out last year in her first year at Valpo to redshirt and maintain four years of eligibility.
 Meanwhile, the Crusaders add a quartet of freshmen to the mix as well: Catherine Ament, Kayla Currier, Taylor Graboski and Allison Ketcham.

-In Search of 20 More Wins: The Valparaiso volleyball program finds itself among a prestigious group of programs nationwide, as last year’s 25-win campaign was the 13th straight season the Crusaders captured at least 20 victories.
-Only 10 Division I volleyball programs have won at least 20 matches in each of the last 13 years, a group which includes Colorado State, Florida, Hawai'i, Nebraska, Ohio, Penn State, Stanford, UNI and Western Kentucky.
+In Search of 20 More Wins: The Valparaiso volleyball program finds itself among a prestigious group of programs nationwide, as last year’s 25-win campaign was the 12th straight season the Crusaders captured at least 20 victories.
+Only 10 Division I volleyball programs have won at least 20 matches in each of the last 12 years, a group which includes powerhouses such as Penn State, Stanford and Florida.